Active New Zealand

 Day 10 Paparoa National Park (1B)

 Transfer to Paparoa National Park this morning, before a trek in the park.
 The coastal views here include the famous Pancake Rocks, a limestone landscape of pancake shaped rock formations and blowholes.
-The hike continues through a spectacular limestone gorge, and spend the night in the park.
+The hike continues through a spectacular limestone gorge, and spends the night on the edge of the park.
 Should you prefer, there is the option to kayak in the National Park.

-Continue following the coastal road towards Franz Josef arriving at a unique wilderness lodge set in the rainforest for the night.
-Day 13 is a free day for optional activities.
-Options include various hikes, horseback riding and quad biking.
+Continue South along the coast towards Franz Josef, stopping for a walk at the wildlife mecca of Okarito Lagoon for an invigorating walk.
+Spend two nights staying amongst verdant temperate rainforest.
+Day 12 is a free day for optional activities.
+Options include various hikes, horseback riding, quad biking as well as the unique and stunning Franz Josef Glacier.
 Estimated travel time: 4 hours Travel distance: 220 km

 Day 13 Makarora (1B)